Okinawa Island: Demographics

 In September 2009, the Japanese government estimated the population to be 1,384,762, which included American military personnel and their families.
 The Okinawan language, called Uchināguchi, is spoken by adults only, but several local groups promote the use of the Okinawan language by younger people.

 Whereas the northern half of Okinawa Island is sparsely populated, the south-central and southern parts of the island are markedly urbanized—particularly the city of Naha and the urban corridor stretching north from there to Okinawa City.
 The population distribution is approximately 120,000 in northern Okinawa, 590,000 in central Okinawa and 540,000 in southern Okinawa.
 It has a high population density of 1,014.93/km^{2}.

 During the Meiji period, Okinawan ethnic identity, tradition, culture and language were suppressed by the Meiji government, which sought to assimilate the Okinawans as Japanese (Yamato).
 Many ethnic Japanese have since migrated to Okinawa.
 The modern inhabitants of Okinawa are mainly ethnic Okinawan, Japanese, half Japanese and mixed.

 Okinawans are known for their longevity.
 This particular island is a so-called Blue Zone, an area where the people live longer than most others elsewhere in the world.
 Five times as many Okinawans reach 100 years old compared to the rest of Japan.
 As of 2002 there were 34.7 centenarians for every 100,000 inhabitants, which is the highest ratio worldwide.
 Possible explanations are diet, low-stress lifestyle, caring community, activity, and spirituality of the inhabitants of the island.
 The Okinawan diet consists of low-fat, low-salt foods, such as whole fruits and vegetables, legumes, tofu, and seaweed.

+Japan is one of the most rapidly aging societies in the world, with declining fertility and increasing longevity contributing to an accelerating population contraction.
+National fertility has fallen to around 1.2, far below the replacement level of 2.15.
+Against this backdrop, Okinawa remains a demographic outlier.
+Its fertility rates, while below replacement, are significantly higher than those found in major metropolitan regions such as Tokyo, Osaka, and Kanagawa.